W. E. B. Du Bois: Communism

 After the United States Supreme Court ruled in Kent v.
 Dulles that the State Department could not deny passports to citizens who refused to sign affidavits that they were not communists, Du Bois and his wife Shirley Graham Du Bois immediately applied for passports.
-The two visited both the Soviet Union and China during a 1958 to 1959 trip which Du Bois described as the most significant journey of his life.
+The two visited both the Soviet Union and China during a 1958 to 1959 trip that Du Bois described as the most significant journey of his life.
 Du Bois later wrote approvingly of the conditions in both countries.
 In 1959, Du Bois gave a speech at Peking University in which he advocated for increased ties between the black people in the United States and China because "China is colored and knows to what a colored skin in this modern world subjects its owner."
 Du Bois stated that Africa and China should stand together.
 The speech was reprinted and widely circulated in China, including through the People's Daily and the Peking Review.

 Du Bois and Graham Du Bois were staying at the border between Sichuan and Tibet when the 1959 Tibetan uprising began.
 Describing the events in his Autobiography, Du Bois concluded, "The landholders and slave drivers and religious fanatics revolted against the Chinese and failed as they deserved to.
 Tibet has belonged to China for centuries.
 The Communists linked the two by roads and began reforms in landholding, schools, and trade, which now move quickly."

 Du Bois became incensed in 1961 when the U.S. Supreme Court upheld the 1950 McCarran Internal Security Act, a key piece of McCarthyist legislation that required communists to register with the government.
 To demonstrate his outrage, he joined the Communist Party in October 1961, at the age of 93.
 Around that time, he wrote: "I believe in communism.
 I mean by communism, a planned way of life in the production of wealth and work designed for building a state whose object is the highest welfare of its people and not merely the profit of a part."
 He asked Herbert Aptheker, a communist and historian of African-American history, to be his literary executor.
 In 1961 he was a sponsor of the Fair Play for Cuba Committee.